One-Way Reversible and Quantum Finite Automata with Advice: Power of Reversible Computation with Advice

-This theorem requires only one equivalence relation $\equiv_{S}$, compared to Theorem \ref{oneqfa-character}.
-Condition ($a$) in this theorem particularly concerns the {\em reversibility} of underlying automata.
+This theorem requires three relations $\leq_{S}$, $\simeq_{S}$, and $\equiv_{S}$ as in Theorem \ref{oneqfa-character}; however, their roles are slightly different.
+Condition (b) in this theorem particularly concerns the {\em reversibility} of a transition function of an underlying automaton.
 Hereafter, we intend to give the proof of Theorem \ref{onerfa-characterization}.